-For EADS, achieving its targets involves two key elements:
+For the Company, achieving its targets involves two key elements:

 - Integration of environmental considerations into decisionmaking.
 An eco-efficient approach is the reconciliation of environmental protection with business opportunities.
-It is therefore essential to fully integrate environmental considerations into decision-making, in particular with respect to future investments; and - Performance operational goals (against 2006 baseline).
-Such goals include: 80% reduction of water discharge; 50% reduction of waste, water consumption, CO2 and volatile organic compound (VOC) emissions; 30% reduction of energy consumption; 20% sourcing of energy from renewable sources; pursuit of Advisory Council for Aeronautics Research in Europe (ACARE) research goals for aviation and the various defined goals for other products.
+It is therefore essential to fully integrate environmental considerations into decision-making, in particular with respect to future investments; and - ¬Performance operational goals (against 2006 baseline).
+Such goals include: 80% reduction of water discharge; 50% reduction of waste, water consumption, CO2 and volatile organic compound (VOC) emissions; 30% reduction of energy consumption; 20% sourcing of energy from renewable sources in industrial operations; pursuit of the Advisory Council for Aeronautics Research in Europe (ACARE) research goals for aviation and the various defined goals for other products.

-By adopting an eco-efficient approach, EADS intends to reduce recurring costs by improving resource efficiency, secure growth by driving innovation, expand its environmental products and services portfolio and strengthen its identity as an eco-efficient enterprise among its stakeholders.
-EADS also seeks to implement a common culture on environmental topics across divisions and countries through the development of employee awareness, encouraging employees to take action, and making them proud to work for a responsible company.
+By adopting an eco-efficient approach, the Company intends to reduce recurring costs by improving resource efficiency, secure growth by driving innovation, expand its environmental products and services portfolio and strengthen its identity as an eco-efficient enterprise among its stakeholders.
+The Company also seeks to implement a common culture on environmental topics across divisions and countries through the development of employee awareness, encouraging employees to take action, inspiring them and making them proud to be part of a responsible company.

 A lifecycle-oriented approach takes into account all stages of the life of a product or service, from the design of the product to the end of its lifetime.
-EADS' main target is to design or identify "true" environmentally-friendly solutions, which avoid pollution transfers from one stage of the lifecycle to the other.
+The Company's main target is to design or identify "true" environmentally performing solutions, which avoid pollution transfers from one stage of the lifecycle to the other.